 Tips for Keeping Ladybugs in the Garden

-Sometimes, rather than wait for ladybugs to appear in our garden, it is easier and faster to simply purchase some ladybugs.
-The problem then becomes how do we keep the ladybugs we just purchased in our garden after we release them.
+Sometimes, rather than wait for ladybugs to appear in our garden, it’s easier and faster to simply purchase some ladybugs.
+The problem then becomes, how do we keep the ladybugs we just purchased in our garden after we release them?

 First, realize that the same things that you do to attract ladybugs will also help keep ladybugs in your yard.
 Making sure that there is food, shelter and water will go a long way to making your garden look like a good place to settle down and lay eggs (which means more ladybugs).

 Second, you need to help give yourself a day or so to convince the ladybugs that your garden is a good place to live.
-When you receive your ladybugs, place them in the fridge for a 6-8 hours.
+When you receive your ladybugs, place them in the fridge for a six to eight hours.
 This will slow them down (but will not kill them) and keep them from flying right off when you open the container.

 With these tips, attracting and keeping ladybugs in your garden can be a snap.
 You can enjoy the benefits of attracting ladybugs all summer long.